SAP-archive/teched2020-IIS361/exercises/ex1/README.md

 ![Project Created](../ex1/images/01_00_0110.png)

 ## Summary
 You have successfuly created a Fiori elements Analytical List Page application.
-To continue the exercise please go to (Configuration of Content for Analytical List Page)[../ex2/README.md]
+To continue the exercise please go to [Configuration of Content for Analytical List Page](../ex2/README.md)